We provide a thorough approach to your pet’s dental health

 - Complete oral exam – Your doctor will thoroughly examine all of your pet’s teeth and assess, evaluate, and analyze the dental x-rays.

-- Charting – Any observations made during your pet’s dental cleaning and assessment will be recorded by a veterinary nurse on a dental chart and will be included in your pet’s medical file.
+- Charting – Any observations made during your pet’s dental cleaning and assessment will be recorded by a Registered Veterinary Technician on a dental chart and will be included in your pet’s medical file.
 Your doctor will also review your pet’s dental chart with you at the time of his or her discharge.
 Charting allows your doctor to track changes that occur throughout your pet’s life.

 - Before and after pictures and a periodontal disease treatment plan – We think you will be impressed by the difference dental care makes.